Writing nodes using C#

 Operating on Spreads

-The c# IEnumerable<> appears as Sequence<> in VL:
+The C# IEnumerable<> appears as Sequence<> in VL:

 public static IEnumerable<float> ReverseSequence(IEnumerable<float> input)